DhruvGupta130/HotelManagementSystem/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.
+1. Fork the repository.
+2. Make your changes.
+3. Submit a pull request.

 ## 🙏 Acknowledgments